sundowndev/leafeon/README.md

 ~~~

-3. Create routes and run the router
+3. Create some routes and run the router

 ~~~js
 router.add('home', '/', function () {